Symptoms Of A Bad Oil Control Valve And Replacement Cost (VVT Solenoid)

 Each of these can optimize an individual stroke, if necessary, for power, fuel efficiency, or environmental emissions, depending on the road conditions.

 There are numerous ways variable valve timing can be designed, constructed, and implemented.
 It comes in many different names.
-General Motors, Chrysler, Volkswagen, Toyota, and Suzuki (including their off-shoot companies) are some of the most prominent players in using the specific term “VVT” in their models.
-Other examples include Honda’s “VTEC” and Peugeot, Citroen, and BMW’s “VTi.”
+General Motors, Chrysler, Volkswagen, Toyota, and Suzuki (including their off-shoot companies) are some of the most notable players in using the specific term “VVT” in their models.
+Other instances include Honda’s “VTEC” and Peugeot, Citroen, and BMW’s “VTi.”

 What Is An Oil Control Valve/VVT Solenoid?